 Veteran Resource Center FAQ

-Do I have to submit a Certification Request each Semester?
+Do I have to submit a “Request Certification Form” in my MySam Account each semester?

 Do I need a new COE (Certificate of Eligibility) each semester?

 You will need to contact our office at 936-294-1046 to inform us that you plan on utilizing your benefit or exemption.
 We will generate links to your MySam account so you can provide the appropriate documents and forms to our office.
-You will be required to resubmit all the proper documents and forms again.
+You will be required to resubmit ALL the proper documents and forms again.

 How long will it take to process my request?